Paint Your Own Pet

 4. The pet is looking at the camera (I know this is hard. treats help.)

-5. There is nothing covering the animal / the animal is not sitting on something (for example: a photo of your dog dressed up as a clown sitting in a blanket is not ideal).
+5. There is nothing covering the animal / the animal is not sitting on a couch

-9. Your photo is close up (reference the dog laying in the field under bad photos).
+8. Your photo is close up (reference the dog laying in the field under bad photos)

 GREAT PHOTO EXAMPLES: